something-predictable/node-service/instructions.md

     },
 ]);

-// Set the wall-clock time reported by `context.now()` using time shift.
+// Set the wall-clock time reported by `context.now()` using **time shift**.
 Shift it forward five seconds like this timeShift(5);
 // and to a specific time like this timeShiftTo(new Date(2025, 8, 20, 20, 20));
+// With time shift the clock behind `context.now()` keeps ticking in real time.
+If that's inconvenient, say if it's exposed in data asserted on in tests, use `freezeTime` instead, which is like `timeShiftTo` but also stops the time from passing: freezeTime(new Date(2025, 8, 20, 20, 20));

 // Set or override environment variable like this setEnvironment({ SERVICE_BASE_URL: `http://localhost:${port}/` });